Natas Travel Fair 2026

 Where to find them: Jurien Bay Vista, Boat Harbour, Harbour Dr, Jurien Bay WA 6516

 Now that you know about all these cute wildlife, aren’t you just dying to head to Western Australia?
 Whether they are happy marsupials, wide-eyed owls or exotic marine species, there are so many novel experiences to have with these endearing animals.
-Just remember to always treat them with love and respect, and to not disrupt their natural environments.
+Just remember to always treat them with love and respect, and not to disrupt their natural environments.

-About Authors
+About Author

 Lydia Lee